wp-plugins/gwolle-gb/readme.txt

 Stable tag: 1.4.4
 License: GPLv2 or later

-Gwolle-GB is the WordPress guestbook you've just been looking for.
+Gwolle Guestbook is the WordPress guestbook you've just been looking for.
 Beautiful and easy.

 == Description ==

-Gwolle-GB is the WordPress guestbook you've just been looking for.
+Gwolle Guestbook is the WordPress guestbook you've just been looking for.
 Beautiful and easy.
 Gwolle Guestbook is not just another guestbook for WordPress.
 The goal is to provide an easy and slim way to integrate a guestbook into your WordPress powered site.
-Don't use your 'comment' section the wrong way - install Gwolle-GB and have a real guestbook.
+Don't use your 'comment' section the wrong way - install Gwolle Guestbook and have a real guestbook.